Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - After reordering, all method calls' response events on the concurrent object $S$ stay the same.
 ]

-=== Performance model
+=== Theoretical performance

 We use a simple performance model, projecting the performance of a distributed algorithm by calculating or approximating how many remote operations and local operations are made in the usual case.
-An example of our model has been shown in the dequeue and enqueue wrapping overhead rows of @summary-of-distributed-mpscs.
+An example of our model has been shown in the dequeue and enqueue time-complexity rows of @summary-of-distributed-mpscs.

 == Theoretical proofs of the distributed SPSC